 Ewing is a true warrior.
 He is considered one of the top 10 centers of all time.
 Sadly, the all-time great New York Knicks center had to go through the harrowing injury as well.
 He suffered the injury in Game 1 of the 1999 Eastern Conference Finals but it wasn’t until he played in Game 2 when the team’s doctors understood the gravity of the situation.

 His averages then were already declining—17.3 points, 9.9 rebounds, 2.6 blocks in 34.2 minutes.
 He was, after all, already 37 at the time.
-When he returned, he only had one season scoring in double figures.
+When he returned, he only had one NBA season scoring in double figures.
 His last two years were just painful to watch—8.0 points, 5.9 rebounds, 20.9 minutes a night in 144 games.

-We all remember Kobe’s final game where he scored 60 points, the most ever by a player in his last game as a pro.
+We all remember Kobe’s final NBA game where he scored 60 points, the most ever by a player in his last game as a pro.
 But that performance doesn’t erase the memory of how difficult it was for him to play after his Achilles tear on April 12, 2013, just before the playoffs that year.
 Bryant’s stats that season were right up there with some of his best.
 He averaged 27.3 points, 5.6 rebounds, 6.0 assists, 1.4 steals on 46.3 percent shooting in 38.6 minutes an outing.

 He returned in December to play six games before he suffered a season-ending knee injury.
 Two more seasons to go and Bryant called it quits at 37 years of age.
 He had one good season in 2014-15 with a 22.3-point average but that was his lowest mark since his third year in the league.
 Both age and injuries robbed Bryant of his explosiveness and some of his leaping ability.
 His final stats those three seasons after the Achilles tear and knee injury?
 18.9 points, 4.4 rebounds, 3.9 assists, 1.1 steals, 36.6 percent FGs, 30.3 minutes per contest.

-The 25.2 points, 12.9 rebounds, 5.4 assists, 1.6 steals, 1.6 blocks in 36.2 minutes of playing time last season were outstanding considering the fact that he shared the court with another All-Star big man in Anthony Davis.
+The 25.2 points, 12.9 rebounds, 5.4 assists, 1.6 steals, 1.6 blocks in 36.2 minutes of playing time that season were outstanding considering the fact that he shared the court with another All-Star big man in Anthony Davis.
 He was only 27 years old when the injury occurred, unlike the other players on this list who were already in their 30s.

-After returning to the court this season, he played 30 regular-season games, injured his quad in the first round of the postseason, but made a comeback in the Finals.
+After returning to the court the following season, he played 30 regular-season games, injured his quad in the first round of the postseason, but made a comeback in the Finals.
 He has had some brief moments of brilliance but it’s hard to tell how good he can be after the Achilles injury until next season.

 Other notable players who suffered the same type of injury are LaPhonso Ellis, Voshon Leonard, Maurice Taylor, Elton Brand, Anderson Varejao, Chauncey Billups, Rudy Gay, Wes Matthews, and Brandon Jennings.
 Most of these players overcame the odds and returned to the court again but were never the same with some of them playing only a season or two before retiring.

-Thanks to Basketball-Reference.com for the stats and information, SB Nation’s Tim Cato and Mike Prada and The Sacramento Bee’s Benjy Egel whose research into the injuries and the superstars mentioned were invaluable to this article.
+Thanks to Basketball-Reference.com for the NBA stats and information, SB Nation’s Tim Cato and Mike Prada and The Sacramento Bee’s Benjy Egel whose research into the injuries and the superstars mentioned were invaluable to this article.